eriknathan/eriknathan/README.md

 My name is Erik Nathan 🧑🏽

-I'm A systems development technician and majoring in computer science.
-I study programming since 2017💻
+I have a degree in Systems Development and I am currently studying Computer Science at UniFg.
+I've been studying programming since 2017.💻

-Always looking to become a Web Developer!
+I am looking to become a full stack!

 I'm passionate about solving problems and learning.
 Always open to new challenges and ready to face changes.